radanskoric/hanami-webpack/README.md

 | `WEBPACK_MANIFEST_FILE` | `webpack_manifest.json` | The name of the manifest file that exposes the assets path to Hanami. |

 ## With Heroku
 Just run the command below to configure your Heroku app.
-This command will set your Hanami app to serve the assets (you probably already done this) and will set the Ruby and Node.js buildpacks.
+This command will set your Hanami app to serve the assets (you probably already did this) and will set the Ruby and Node.js buildpacks.

 ```
 heroku config:set SERVE_STATIC_ASSETS=true && heroku buildpacks:set --index 1 heroku/nodejs && heroku buildpacks:set --index 2 heroku/ruby